skuro/lambdalf/README.md

 Here's some sample code from an NREPL session connected to a running Alfresco repository.
 Note that there are [better ways](https://github.com/pmonks/lambdalf/blob/master/src/clojure/alfresco/nodes.clj#L65) to get a handle to the Company
-Home `nodeRef`, and that you don't need to close any `ResultSet` after you query!
+Home `nodeRef`.
+Note also that unlike Alfresco's native Java API, each `ResultSet` is automatically closed after a search.

 ```
     user> (require '[alfresco.auth :as a])